hydr0nium/ctf_writeups/faustctf2024/secretchannel.md

 }
 ```
 This means we can control for what message id our token is valid.
 Using this its possible to get a read token and thus read any message or file.
 Lets go over it in more detail:
-1. We create a random message and retreive or `manage` token
+1. We create a random message and retrieve or `manage` token
-2. We create an new IV such that it will change the id in the first field
+2. We create a new IV such that it will change the id in the first field
 3. We forge a new `manage` token for that id
 4. We use that manage token to create a `read` token
-5. We use the read token to retreive the flag
+5. We use the read token to retrieve the flag

 Let's write a python programm that does all that:
 ```py